-Standard Package or Hermetically Sealed TE-Cooled Camera
+Hermetically Sealed TE-Cooled Camera

-Our cameras are available in two package styles: a compact, non-cooled standard package and a hermetically sealed package with a two-stage thermoelectric cooler that cools the CCD.
+This camera is available in a hermetically sealed package with a two-stage thermoelectric cooler that cools the CCD.
 The fan-free design minimizes image blur from vibrations.
 Cooling the camera will reduce the dark current; however, the total dark current is also a function of exposure time.
-For high light levels requiring short exposure times (less than 1 second), a non-cooled camera is generally sufficient.
 A cooled camera is recommended for applications with low light levels requiring an exposure greater than 1 second.
-Please see the Camera Noise tab for more details on the various sources of camera noise and how they impact the choice between a standard and cooled camera.
+Please see the Camera Noise tab for more details on the various sources of camera noise.